MERA PEAK CLIMB NEPAL

 Mera Peak, along with some other peaks in Nepal, is defined by Nepal Mountaineering Association (NMA) as a Trekking Peak.
 Unfortunately, this has led many to believe that there is no difficulty involved.
 This is not the case.
 Anything involving the use of ropes, crampons, climbing gear, climbing skill, snow gullies etc can cause difficulty, even for just for one day.

 Mera Peak is the highest trekking peak in Nepal, and can be climbed by people without any prior technical or mountaineering experience.
-Most groups can reach the summit and return to base camp in one day, though we can set up a high camp at around 5,800m to make the summit day shorter.
+Most groups can reach the summit and return to base in one day, though we can set up a high camp at around 5,800m to make the summit day shorter.

 Day-1: Arrive Kathmandu